 This tariff is designed to encourage people to use alternative methods of transport to come into Cambridge.
 It also aims to encourage visiting at less busy periods of the day.

-We will also be implementing a 30% increase to the cost of season tickets for business users.
+We have also implemented an increase to the cost of season tickets for business users.
 This increase is to encourage the use of cleaner forms of transport that will not cause so much congestion.